Douglas David Higham

-Douglas David Higham (13 January 1920 - 12 December 1986) was a florist from Wigan, Lancashire.
+Douglas David Higham (13 January 1920 - 20 April 1986) was a florist from Wigan, Lancashire.

 Higham was born on 13 January 1920 in Wigan, Lancashire.
 He was one of six brothers who joined the services during World War 2, all of whom survived the war.
 He served the first part of the war in Coastal Command flying in Short Sunderland flying boats for No. 230 Squadron RAF as an air gunner.
-He later transferred to No. 514 Squadron RAF flying in Lancaster Bombers from Waterbeach.
+He later transferred to No. 514 Squadron RAF flying in Lancaster Bombers as a rear gunner from Waterbeach.
 In total Higham completed 156 missions during the war and was awarded the Distinguished Flying Cross.

 Personal life

 After the war Higham settled in Wigan and started a successful fruit and florist business.